 Nightguard Dental Question - Dental Night Guard Questions:

 There are many people wearing dental nightguards at night while sleeping.
 One dental question we get asked, is can I get my dental night guard anywhere or should I go to my local dentist?
 Visiting your local dental office and getting a dental exam & dental treatment plan is preferred.
 A big dental advantage is that by being under the dental care of a dentist - you can get customized dental service.
 There are more than one type of dental nightguard appliance in the dental marketplace.
 Your dentist can provide better suggestions and provide a more customized approach to your bruxism treatment.
+A dental night guard can help people with bruxism, to reduce the amount of wear on the teeth.
+By having a night guard appliance, the teeth can not grind onto one another.
+Instead the plastic or clear night guard layer, provides separation between the upper and the lower teeth.
+Night guards can look similarly to a mouth guard that people playing sports use.

 Dental Bruxism Treatment Question and Grinding Teeth Treatment Questions: